marcyshieh/marcyshieh.github.io/_pages/about.md

 I graduated from the University of California, Davis with a BA in political science and philosophy with a minor in statistics in 2014.
 Prior to graduate school, I worked at a healthcare policy firm as a senior project management coordinator.

-In my spare time, I love making and eating food, watching movies and TV, and running.
-I like baking bread and bagels, and eating all kinds of food, especially the kinds I don't know how to make yet.
+In my spare time, I like hanging out with my cat, eating and cooking food, and watching films and television.